tlikonen/wcheck-mode/README.md

 ------------

 Wcheck mode is a general-purpose text-checker interface for [Emacs][] text editor.
-Wcheck mode a minor mode which provides an on-the-fly text checker.
+Wcheck mode is a minor mode which provides an on-the-fly text checker.
 It checks the visible text area, as you type, and possibly highlights some parts of it.
 What is checked and how are all configurable.